ThePeze/SuperCrazySecureMessenger/README.md

 ## Security notice

 This project is intended for **private, low-traffic** use.
 There is no strong authentication: anyone who knows a username can use it (or take over an active session).
 Do not store or transmit highly sensitive data.

-Use HTTPS in production and never commit `.env` to version control.
+## Further Development
+I don't plan on continuing this project, so don't expect any updates.
+However if you want to improve something, be welcome to do that!

 **Seriously, don't use it!**

+Check out my youtube video detailing the development process if you haven't already: https://youtu.be/kYETJjmP_AA